Khvandamir

-Another notable work by Khvandamir is the Qanun-i Humayuni ("The regulations of Humayun"), a biography of the Mughal emperor Humayun (r.
-1530–1540, 1555–1556), which has important information regarding the early Mughal symbolism of rulership.
+Another notable work by Khvandamir is the Qanun-i Humayuni (The regulations of Humayun), a biography of the Mughal emperor Humayun (r.
+1530–1540, 1555–1556), which contains important information regarding the early Mughal symbolism of rulership.

 Khvandamir is buried near the shrine of Nizamuddin Auliya (died 1325) in Delhi, India.

 Background

 Khvandamir was the son of Humam al-Din Muhammad, who was the vizier of Sultan Mahmud Mirza (r.
 1494–1495), the ruler of the northern Timurid branch in Transoxiana.
 However, Khvandamir's family lived in Herat, the capital of the southern Timurids.
 Khvandamir was tutored by his maternal grandfather Mirkhvand (died 1498), which played a major role in his career as a historian.
 Furthermore, Khvandamir also inherited the patronage networks of his grandfather.
 Mirkhvand was one of the most prominent historians during the reign of Sultan Husayn Bayqara (r.
-1469–1506), well-known for his universal history, the Rawżat aṣ-ṣafāʾ ("The garden of purity"), which he wrote under the patronage of the high-ranking functionary Ali-Shir Nava'i (died 1501).
+1469–1506), well-known for his universal history, the Rawzat as-safa' (The garden of purity), which he wrote under the patronage of the high-ranking functionary Ali-Shir Nava'i (died 1501).

-Khvandamir likewise wrote under the patronage of Nava'i, dedicating his first works to him, the first one being the Maʾāthir al-mulūk ("Memorials of the kings"), a compilation of sayings ascribed to pre-Islamic and Islamic sages and rulers; and the second being the Khulāṣat al-akhbār fī bayān aḥvāl al-akhyār ("Summary reports on the affairs of those gone by"), a concise version of the Rawżat aṣ-ṣafāʾ.
-After Nava'i's death in 1501, Khvandamir wrote a praiseful biography of the latter, the Makārim al-akhlāq ("Laudable virtues").
-Khvandamir also completed volume seven and epilogue of the Rawżat aṣ-ṣafāʾ, which had been left incomplete after Mirkhvand's death in 1498.
+Khvandamir likewise wrote under the patronage of Nava'i, dedicating his first works to him, the first one being the Ma'athir al-muluk (Memorials of the kings), a compilation of sayings ascribed to pre-Islamic and Islamic sages and rulers; and the second being the Khulasat al-akhbar fi bayan ahval al-akhyar (Summary reports on the affairs of those gone by), a concise version of the Rawzat as-safa'.
+After Nava'i's death in 1501, Khvandamir wrote a praiseful biography of the latter, the Makarim al-akhlaq (Laudable virtues).
+Khvandamir also completed volume seven and epilogue of the Rawzat as-safa, which had been left incomplete after Mirkhvand's death in 1498.

 Career

 Under the Timurids

-In the subsequent years, Khvandamir worked as a munshi (secretary) and diplomat under Sultan Husayn Bayqara's oldest son and heir Badi' al-Zaman Mirza (died 1514), under whom he composed the Dastūr al-vuzarāʾ ("Exemplary viziers"), a biography list of pre-Islamic and Islamic viziers.
+In the subsequent years, Khvandamir worked as a munshi (secretary) and diplomat under Sultan Husayn Bayqara's oldest son and heir Badi' al-Zaman Mirza (died 1514), under whom he composed the Dastur al-vuzara' (Exemplary viziers), a biography list of pre-Islamic and Islamic viziers.
 Following the co-succession of Badi al-Zaman and his brother Muzaffar Husayn to the throne in 1506, Khvandamir was installed as one of the two sadrs (head of religious fundings) of the entire kingdom.
 Khvandamir retained his position following conquest of Herat by the Uzbek leader Muhammad Shaybani (died 1510), which led to the fall of the Timurids.
 Regardless, Khvandamir seems to have been dissatisfied with the new government, as indicated in his later universal history Habib al-siyar.
 He soon found himself unemployed following the conquest of Herat by the Safavid shah (king) Ismail I (r.
 1501–1524) in 1510.
 This was most likely due to religio-political reasons, as Khvandamir was a Sunni Muslim, whereas the Safavids were zealous Shia Muslims.
 Khvandamir soon left for the neighbouring region of Gharjistan, where he briefly served Badi al-Zaman's son Muhammad Zaman Mirza (died 1540), who unsuccessfully attempted to establish his rule in the area.